Moong1234/website/_posts/2022-11-4-arbitrage.md

 #### tags: `finance`, `mathematics`

 # What is arbitrage?
-We say there's an arbitrage if we can take a positive return without taking any risk by exploiting some market condition.
+We say there's an arbitrage if we can take some positive return without taking any risk by exploiting some market condition.
 We can define this notion in mathematical expression as follows.

 ### Definition (Arbitrage)
 For a portfolio that has value of $X_t$ at time $t \geq 0$,